LightningX VPN Logo

 WireGuard is a newer VPN protocol.
 Unlike older protocols like L2TP and OpenVPN, WireGuard is lightweight and uses state-of-the-art encryption.
 It is easy to set up, efficient, and secure, making it a favorite among VPN providers and technology enthusiasts.

 It provides 2000+ nodes to hide your IP and unblock websites and streaming sites.
-Download now to get a free trial.
+Download now to get free nodes.

 OpenVPN